emoon/rocket/README.md

 * Use Return to insert current interpolated value - also sets the interpolation type to what the previous key uses.

 * A good way of bundling parameters for effects is by naming your tracks 'groupname:trackname', as this will group them together, thus making better tracknames than "logo-x-pos", "logo-y-pos", "title-x-pos", "title-y-pos".
-Groups can also be folded, so they don't take up screen estate when you are working on a different part of the demo.
+Groups can also be folded, so they don't take up screen real estate when you are working on a different part of the demo.

 * Insert bookmarks using the B key to easily jump between parts in the demo.